 The Antarctic krill (Euphausia superba) is a remarkable phenomenon.
 This species boasts the largest biomass of any wild animal on Earth.
 Estimates suggest that these diminutive crustaceans, averaging just 2 inches in length, collectively weigh between 300 and 500 million tons.
 That’s more than the combined weight of all humans on the planet!

 You can see krill swarms from space because of their remarkable mobbing behavior.
-These tiny creatures form swarms so dense and wide that they can be easily observed from high above the Earth’s surface.
+These tiny creatures form swarms that are extremely dense.
+They spread so wide that people can easily observe them from high above the Earth’s surface.
 The sheer scale and density of these krill swarms are truly awe-inspiring, with some covering areas the size of small countries.
 Scientists at the Australian Antarctic Program recorded a krill swarm 400 meters long, 200 meters across, and 100 meters deep.

-The krill’s swarming behavior is not just a visual spectacle but a crucial adaptation that allows them to thrive in the harsh Antarctic environment.
-During the day, the krill descend to depths of up to 320 feet, seeking refuge from their predators in the cold, dark depths of the Southern Ocean.
-They rise to the surface at night, drawn by the abundance of phytoplankton, the microscopic plant-like organisms that form the base of the marine food chain.
+The krill’s swarming behavior is more than just a visual spectacle.
+It is a crucial adaptation.
+This allows them to thrive in the harsh Antarctic environment.
+During the daytime, the krill dive as deep as 320 feet.
+They seek refuge from predators in the cold and dark depths of the Southern Ocean.
+They rise to the surface at night.
+They are drawn by the abundance of phytoplankton.
+These are the microscopic plant-like organisms that form the base of the marine food chain.
 This diurnal vertical migration is a key strategy that enables the krill to balance their need for food and safety.

 The Vital Role of Krill in the Antarctic Ecosystem